 When a car is involved in an accident with a tractor-trailer, the outcome is often a catastrophic injury or wrongful death.
 Although similar to car accidents, the truth is that wrecks involving big rigs are significantly more dangerous.
 All too often, these accidents are caused by drivers and trucking companies that fail to adhere to a variety of regulations designed to promote and ensure the safe operation of their big rigs.
 Some common sense regulations pertain to the drivers of these trucks and include the amount of time on the road, number of breaks, and weight of their load.

 Truck drivers work long hours and are often pressured by their employer to complete their tasks by any means necessary.
 That results in shortcuts that amount to negligence and devastating accidents.
 When a trucking company or its drivers violate these regulations or disobey the laws of the road, they should be held accountable.

 Since 1984, we have investigated and successfully pursued numerous truck accidents in Miami, throughout Florida, and across the nation.
 We have the experience, specialized knowledge, and network of trucking industry experts to ensure that any accident-causing shortcuts are uncovered and that those responsible are held accountable.
 We are not afraid to take on the major trucking companies and insurance companies and fight for our clients.
-Our law firm has obtained hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and all around the globe.
+Our firm has recovered hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and worldwide.